 Estonia 0.03 0.03

-2/ A 'contribution package' includes contributions to all three accounts of the RST (loan, deposit, and reserve accounts).
-A 'standalone contribution' refers to contributions to the deposit and/or reserve accounts.
+2/ The fundraising target of SDR 33 billion was set for contribution packages that provide resources to all three RST accounts (loan, deposit, and reserve accounts).
+A 'standalone contribution' refers to contributions to the deposit and/or reserve accounts, normally with a maturity of 10 years.

 3/ Contribution packages with effective agreements are reported as received once their deposit and reserve contributions have been both disbursed to the RST.
 Standalone contributions with effective agreements are reported as ‘received’ once they are disbursed.